 - It is not proven safe for breeding dogs

 2. Vet’s Best Healthy Coat Shed & Itch Relief Dog Supplements

 These plant-based hard tablets by Vet’s Best are formulated by vets.
 They contain Omega-3 fatty acids, yellow dock root, quercetin, and MSM, a strong anti-inflammatory to help combat itching and irritation.
 They also improve the overall condition of the skin and coat and reduce excessive shedding.

 These soft chews for dogs by Zesty Paws come in chicken, hemp chicken, and bacon flavors.
-One tub contains 90 soft chews that are full of Omega fatty acids including DHA and EPA from wild Alaskan salmon oil.
-They also contain biotin, zinc, and vitamin E. All of which are essential nutrients for improving and maintaining the health of the skin and coat, locking in moisture, and reducing irritation.
+One tub contains 90 soft chews that are full of Omega fatty acids, including DHA and EPA, from wild Alaskan salmon oil.
+They also contain biotin, zinc, and vitamin E. All these are essential nutrients for improving and maintaining the skin and coat health, locking in moisture, and reducing irritation.

 This Zesty Paws supplement specifically targets bodily irritation caused by allergies by boosting the immune system.
 It helps gut sensitivities and skin, seasonal, and environmental allergies with histamine, antioxidants, prebiotics, probiotics, wild Alaskan salmon oil, colostrum, apple cider vinegar, and organic licorice root.

 One tub contains 90 lamb-flavored soft chews, and there is another buying option specially formulated for senior dogs.
 It’s an Amazon’s Choice product, and bestseller, and reviews are fantastic, with several buyers posting before and after photos that speak for themselves.
 Many buyers also say that the supplements get to work incredibly quickly.

 5. Wholistic Pet Organics Bee Powder Itch Relief Allergy Supplement